rudrijoshi/The-Tech-Blog/README.md

 - Provided step by step description on how to get the development of environment running.
 - Installed npm using npm init to initiate the npm
 - After that, added libraries to package.json like express, express-handlerbars, express-session, mysql2, sequelize.
-- Moreover, added devDEpendencies like eslint, eslint-config-prettier, prettier to package.json and run the application with the command npm start.
+- Moreover, added devDependencies like eslint, eslint-config-prettier, prettier to package.json and run the application with the command npm start.

 ## Usage